trueheart78/trueheart78.com/resume.md

 the above Book Notes project in a new folder, with a handy Readme link provided at the end.

 * Source: [GitHub][book-notes-generator-source]

-### :skull: Dead To Us

-A goof project to display team members at CMM that are "dead to us" (read: anyone that has left the team).
-Originally a Rails 5 project, I converted it to a basic HTML site on AWS S3 for faster load times, and no monthly cost.

-* Site: [deadtous.com][dead-to-us]
-* Source: [GitHub][dead-to-us-source]

 ### :video_game: Go, Deathbonus!